umbrisSeal/Mr-Russky/CONTRIBUTING.md

 ## 📌 Project Status

-🔧 **Important Note:** The application is still in an early-to-mid development phase.
+🟢 **Vocabulary contributions are now open!**
-While we truly appreciate your interest, **we’re currently focused on defining the core structure, UI design, and data format**.
+While the application is still under development, we’ve finalized a working data format and structure for adding new Russian words.

-🕒 For this reason, **contributions involving new Russian vocabulary entries are temporarily on hold** until we establish a stable base.
+We’re actively looking for help expanding the database of **nouns** (`сущ.`), including their grammatical data, plural forms, and translations.

 <br>

 ## ✅ What Kind of Contributions Are Welcome Right Now?

-- Reporting typos or translation mistakes in the interface.
+- Adding new Russian **nouns** with the following format (see below).
-- Proposing UI/UX or accessibility improvements.
+- Expanding underrepresented **categories** of vocabulary.
-- Fixing technical issues or refactoring code.
+- Reporting typos or translation mistakes.
-- Reporting bugs or functionality problems.
+- Suggesting improvements to UI/UX or accessibility.
-- Improving documentation (README.md, CONTRIBUTING.md, etc.).
+- Refactoring code and improving structure.
-- Suggestions regarding architecture or project organization.
+- Reporting bugs or feature issues.
-- Adding unit/integration tests for React components.
+- Improving documentation (README.md, CONTRIBUTING.md).
-- Proposing better file/data structures.
+- Adding tests or utilities related to vocabulary logic.

 <br>